RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ### Test the Pod Network

-To make sure that our Pod network is operating correctly we can run a test client Pod with an interactive shell, where we can perform diagnostics.
+To make sure that our Pod network is operating correctly we can run a test client Pod with an interactive shell where we can perform diagnostics.
 Start a Pod running the busybox container image:

 ```